kubeedge/sedna/examples/lifelong_learning/atcii/README.md

 ### Effect Display
-in this example, false and failed detections occur at stage of inference before lifelong learning, after lifelong learning, Greatly improve the precision and accuracy of the dataset.
+In this example, **false** and **failed** detections occur at stage of inference before lifelong learning.
+After lifelong learning, the precision of the dataset have been improved by 5.12%.

 ![img_1.png](image/effect_comparison.png)